Freeganism: Promoting Social Change

 Introduction to Freeganism

-Freeganism is a term derived from “free” and “vegan.”
-It represents a lifestyle prioritizing minimal consumption, waste reduction, and sustainable living.
+Freeganism is a term derived from the words “free” and “vegan.”
+It represents a lifestyle that prioritizes minimal consumption, waste reduction, and sustainable living.

 Freegans aim to minimize their ecological footprint by rejecting the traditional consumerist approach and instead focusing on communal living and resource-sharing.

-It involves consciously reducing one’s environmental impact by minimizing waste and consumption.
+It involves the conscious choice to reduce one’s impact on the environment by minimizing waste and consumption.

 The Roots of Freeganism